oni4hmad/learn-android-fundamental/README.md

 # Dicoding Android Fundamental Course's Project

-This repository is is created to documentating my learning progress for dicoding android fundamental course.
+This repository is created to documentating my learning progress for dicoding android fundamental course.
 There's 3 assignment regarding to this course which will make a single Github User Bookmark App:

 [**First Assignment**](/MySubmission1/)